innoq/hotshot/README.md

 # Hotshot

-Takes screenshots of DOM elements, like Jake Gyllenhaal.
+Takes screenshots of DOM elements, like Jake Gyllenhaal 📸

 ## Usage